aws/graph-notebook/README.md

 ### Neo4J

 Change the configuration using `%%graph_notebook_config` and modify the fields for `host`, `port`, `ssl`, and `neo4j` authentication.

+If your Neo4J instance supports [multiple databases](https://neo4j.com/developer/manage-multiple-databases/), you can specify a database name via the `database` field.
+Otherwise, leave the `database` field blank to query the default database.

-For a local Neo4j Desktop database, if querying via Bolt protocol, you can use the following command:
+For a local Neo4j Desktop database, you can use the following command:

 ```
 %%graph_notebook_config